OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 Notwithstanding the foregoing, shorter refund periods may apply to specific courses and Specializations (e.g., for courses that are part of the UCI Professional Certificate in Applied Project Management, you will only be eligible for a full refund until seven days after your payment date).
 In these cases, the shorter period will be stated as part of the sign-up process for the course or Specialization.

+For Guided Projects

+Coursera does not offer refunds for payments made for guided projects.
+If you do not earn your completion certificate within 180 days after registering for a guided project, your registration will expire and you will need to pay to re-enroll for the guided project in order to complete the guided project and earn your completion certificate.
+However, if you’re taking a course through your company or organization (e.g. Coursera for Business, Coursera for Governments or Organizations, Coursera for Refugees, or other Coursera Social Good programs) then you can earn your certificate as long as your company's contract with Coursera is active and your access has not expired in accordance with the terms of that contract.
+Similarly, refunds and cancellations will also be governed by the terms of that contract between your organization and Coursera.
+If you have subscribed through a third party marketplace that restricts Coursera's ability to issue refunds -- e.g., in-app purchases through the Apple App Store, please visit the third party marketplace for information regarding their policies.

 For Degree and MasterTrack Certificate Programs

 Refund policies for degree and MasterTrack certificate programs are established and administered by the university partner offering the program.
 Refund policies are communicated to students by Coursera’s university partners.